-For bookings, probation administrative staff are on-call to review and assess juveniles who are detained by law enforcement.
-Staff utilize the Detention Risk Assessment Instrument [DRAI] to help determine necessity for detention, ability to release with no restrictions, to include a Promise To Appear, with or without Home Supervision pursuant to WIC Section 628.1.
-Probation staff meet with the arresting agency at their temporary holding location or at the juvenile probation office, take custody of the juvenile, and then transport juveniles approved for booking to our contract juvenile hall.
-Our contract juvenile hall is currently the Tehama County Juvenile Detention Facility (TCJDF).
-Our department also has a contract starting this fiscal year with the Shasta County Juvenile Rehabilitation Facility (SCJRF) for additional detention services for up to four youth.
+For bookings, probation administrative staff are on-call to review and assess juveniles who are detained by law enforcement and to coordinate transport teams.
+Probation utilizes the Detention Risk Assessment Instrument [DRAI] to help determine necessity for detention and appropriateness to release a juvenile offender with or without restrictions; to include a Promise To Appear with or without Home Supervision pursuant to WIC 628.1.
+Probation staff meet with the arresting agency at their temporary holding location or at the juvenile probation office, take custody of the juvenile, and then transport juveniles approved for booking in one of our two contract juvenile halls.
+Our contract juvenile halls include the Tehama County Juvenile Detention Facility (TCJDF) and the Shasta County Juvenile Rehabilitation Facility (SCJRF).
+The SCJRF contract became operational in October, 2021.

-Although we have been able to maintain similar in-custody programs and services at the TCJDF, loss of a local juvenile hall has reduced the ability for probation staff to utilize a local temporary detention option while determining least restrictive and optimum safe release options, and juveniles who are booked have to endure a 2 hour drive to the TCJDF.
-Transport staff have to endure what is typically a minimum 5 hour process to transport and book a youth, often in late evening and early morning hours, with a 6 or more hour process if medical clearance is required.
-The travel time will be reduced by about one hour when traveling to the SCJRF in Redding, CA.
+Although the TCJDF and SCJRF offer evidence-based programming, the loss of our local juvenile hall has reduced the ability for probation staff to utilize a local temporary detention option while determining least restrictive and optimum safe release options.
+Juveniles who are booked have to endure a 1 hour 40+ minute drive to the SCJRF or a 2+ hour drive to the TCJDF.
+Transport staff have to endure what is typically a minimum 5-hour process to transport and book a youth, often in late evening and early morning hours, with a 6 or more hour process if medical clearance is required.

 In addition, in person visitation by parents/approved family members is greatly reduced due to travel distance, and the ability to conduct localized intensive family counseling while a youth is detained is reduced.
-In person attorney visits are also more difficult to accomplish, although the probation department has provided a vehicle for attorneys with the Siskiyou County Public Defenders Office to utilize.
-Child and Family Team (CFT) meetings are held for detained youth who are at risk of foster care placement or have a foster care order, and participants attend either remotely or at the facility if possible.
-As a best practice, CFT meetings are generally held for all youth entering the juvenile court process.
+In person attorney visits are also more difficult to accomplish and many are done by video or phone, although the Probation Department provided a vehicle for the Siskiyou County Public Defender's Office to utilize.
+Child and Family Team (CFT) meetings are held for detained youth who are at risk of foster care placement or have a foster care order, and participants may attend either remotely by video or phone, or at the facility if possible.
+As a best practice, CFT meetings are generally held for most youth who have been detained and are entering the juvenile court process, even if they are not at risk of entering foster care.

-The plan to meet the required dosage of in custody evidence based programming to address the criminogenic needs of youth who may be detained as previously provided at the CBYCC and CPYDF, has remained consistent even with the transition to the contract juvenile hall (TCJDF).
-The TCJDF offers Moral Reconation Therapy (MRT), Aggression Replacement Training (ART), Substance Abuse classes, and trauma Informed counseling through "Empower Tehama" as needed individually or all included in a four month to six month CHANGING ARMOR (Attitude-Responsibility-Motivation-Outlook-Respect) commitment program.
-The SCJRF, will also provide in custody evidence based programming to include and Moral Reconation Therapy (MRT), Aggression Replacement Training (ART), Boys Council, Girls Circle, Individual counseling, AA/NA, Life Skills, Gardening, Responsibility, and Ownership of Self, and Community Well Being (Grow) Program, Cross-Fit, Cardio Dance, Yoga, and Arts and Crafts.
+The plan to meet the required dosage of in custody evidence-based programming to address the criminogenic needs of youth who may be detained has remained consistent even with the transition to the contract juvenile halls.
+The TCJDF offers Moral Reconation Therapy® (MRT), Aggression Replacement Training® (ART), Substance Abuse classes, and trauma Informed counseling through "Empower Tehama" as needed individually or all included in a four month to six month CHANGING ARMOR (Attitude-Responsibility-Motivation-Outlook-Respect) commitment program.
+The SCJRF, provides in custody evidence-based programming to include Moral Reconation Therapy® (MRT), Aggression Replacement Training® (ART), Boys Council, Girls Circle®, Individual counseling, AA/NA, Life Skills, Gardening, Responsibility, and Ownership of Self, and Community Well Being (Grow) Program, Cross-Fit®, Cardio Dance, Yoga, and Arts and Crafts.

-The Probation Department provides intake case review of law enforcement citations to determine level of services and supervision for those cases eligible for informal probation supervision and referral to diversion programs.
-Diversion programs include the "Fire Starter" programs by CAL FIRE which attempts to prevent low level at risk youth from elevating arson type behaviors.
-With the advent of SB 439, which limits the filing of petitions for youth age 12 and under, probation refers youth under 12 to community based services.
+The Probation Department's Intake Program conducts review of law enforcement citations to determine level of services and supervision for those cases eligible for diversion by abeyance, referral to diversion programs, or informal probation supervision.
+Diversion programs include the "Fire Starter" programs by CAL FIRE, which attempts to prevent low-level at-risk youth from elevating arson type behaviors.
+With the advent of SB 439, which limits the filing of petitions for youth age 12 and under, probation refers youth under 12 to community-based services through referrals to Behavioral Health and First Five Parenting classes.